-We are going to focus on the three most commonly used foundations: concrete piers, raft foundation, and piles.
+We are going to focus on the three most commonly used foundations: concrete piers, slab foundation, and piles.

 Concrete piers are a type of shallow foundation and are one of the simplest and cheapest routes to go.

-In their basic form, they are concrete cubes which have reinforced steel bars within them.
-A reinforced steel bar is either a steel bar or a mesh of steel wires and is used to strengthen the concrete.
+In their basic form, they are concrete cubes which have reinforced steel within them.
+Reinforced steel can be either steel bars or a mesh of steel wires used to strengthen the concrete.

 Image From Larry

-This method of foundation is definitely the most DIY-friendly, and is the cheapest form of foundation.
+This foundation is definitely the most DIY friendly.
+It is also the least expensive type of foundation.
 A great advantage of using this type of foundation is that because the containers are up off the ground it allows for ventilation and prevents condensation forming underneath the container.

-Six concrete pier are laid for each container.
-One pier is laid for each corner of the container and two piers are used in the centre to support the middle of the container.
+Six concrete piers are laid for each container.
+One pier is laid for each corner of the container and two piers are used in the center to support the middle of the container.

 Image From Sea Cabin

-This is by far the most popular shipping container home foundation and it’s the one which I would recommend in 8 out of 10 cases.
+This is by far the most popular shipping container foundation and is the one we recommend in 8 out of 10 cases.

-A raft (also known as Slab-on-Grade) foundation is more time-consuming and more expensive than a pier foundation, but it is an exceptionally good foundation to use on softer soil types.
-If you are going to use a raft foundation be prepared to dig… a lot!
+A slab foundation is more time-consuming and more expensive than a pier foundation.
+It is an exceptionally good foundation to use on softer soil types.
+If you are going to use a slab foundation, be prepared to dig a lot!

 Slab on Grade Foundation

-We often see the raft foundation used in warmer climates where freezing isn’t a concern.
-Its advantages are that it’s quick and easy to build; also because there are no hollow spaces in the foundation they are less vulnerable to termite infestation.
+We often see slab foundations used in warmer climates where freezing isn’t a concern.
+The advantages are that it’s quick and easy to build, and because there are no hollow spaces in the foundation these foundations are less vulnerable to termite infestation.

-The disadvantages of a raft foundation are the lack of access to utility lines once the concrete has hardened and there is potential for heat losses where ground temperatures drop below the interior temperature.
+The disadvantages of a slab foundation are the lack of access to utility lines once the concrete has hardened and the potential for heat loss when ground temperatures drop below the interior temperature.

-Pile foundations are used when the soil type is too weak to support a concrete base- they are the most expensive type of foundation covered here.
+Pile foundations are used when the soil type is too weak to support a concrete base.
+This type is the most expensive type of foundation covered here.

-If you remember, they were used in the Graceville Container Home Case Study.
+If you remember, pile foundations were used in the Graceville Container Home Case Study.

-Piles (which are cylindrical solid steel tubes) are hammered into the ground through the soft soil until the piles reach more suitable load bearing ground.
+Piles (cylindrical solid steel tubes) are hammered into the ground through the soft soil until the piles reach more suitable load bearing ground.

 Example of Pile Foundations

-Typically a DIY piles installation isn’t recommended.
-A contractor would be needed to be used to install pile foundations due to the specialist equipment needed- such as the pile driver.
+Pile foundations are not recommended for a DIY builder.
+A contractor would be needed to install pile foundations due to the specialist equipment needed, such as the pile driver.

 Strength of Concrete to Use for Your Foundation

-If you chose to use either a concrete pier or slab on grade foundation this section is extremely relevant for you.
+If you chose to use either a concrete pier or slab foundation, this section is extremely relevant for you.

-Once people have decided to use a concrete foundation their next question is normally: “what strength concrete should I use?”
+Once people have decided to use a concrete foundation, their next question is normally about what strength of concrete to use.

-The strength of concrete you need to use for your foundations will be primarily decided by the geotechnical engineer’s report.
+The strength of concrete you need to use for your foundation will be primarily decided by the geo-technical engineer’s report.

-It will be referred to as a C value, for instance C15 concrete which is a general all-purpose concrete is made by using 1 part cement, 2 part sand and 5 part gravel.
-The higher proportion cement used the stronger the concrete.
-For instance C30 is very strong concrete made up of 1 part cement, 2 part sand and 3 part of gravel.
+The concrete strength will be referred to as a C value.
+C15 concrete, a general all-purpose concrete, is made by using 1 part cement, 2 parts sand, and 5 parts gravel.
+The higher proportion of cement used, the stronger the concrete.
+For instance, C30 is very strong concrete made up of 1 part cement, 2 parts sand and 3 parts gravel.

 Example of Concrete Pier Foundation

-If you are mixing small quantities then you can either do this by hand or by using a cement mixer however for anything more than 1 cubic meter consider having the concrete delivery to your site ready to use.
+If you are mixing small quantities, then you can either do this by hand or by using a cement mixer.
+For anything more than 1 cubic meter, consider having the concrete delivered directly to your site, ready to use.

-Note: If you are mixing the concrete yourself make sure you thoroughly mix all the elements together properly otherwise the strength of the concrete is greatly reduced.
+Note that, if you are mixing the concrete yourself, make sure you thoroughly mix all the elements together properly, otherwise the strength of the concrete is greatly reduced.

-To calculate how much concrete you need, just calculate the cubic meters of your foundation.
-To do this you need to multiply the width by the height by the depth.
+To determine how much concrete you need, just calculate the cubic meters of your foundation.
+Multiply the width by the height by the depth.

-Once the cement is mixed with water it will start to cure.
-You need to ensure the concrete cures properly as this improves its strength and durability.
-The concrete only cures properly if the concrete’s temperature it kept within a suitable range (see the manufactures’ packaging).
+Once the cement is mixed with water, it will start to cure.
+Ensure the concrete cures properly, since this improves its strength and durability.
+The concrete only cures properly if the concrete’s temperature is kept within a suitable range (refer to the manufacturer’s packaging).

-It typically takes from 5-7 days for the concrete to cure and during this time it needs to be kept moist.
+It typically takes from 5-7 days for the concrete to cure.
+During this time it needs to be kept moist.

 Pouring Concrete in Hot Weather

-If you are laying concrete in hot weather it’s crucial you prepare your site properly before pouring the concrete.
-You should place temporary sun shades up to block any direct sunlight onto the concrete.
+If you are laying concrete in hot weather, it’s crucial you prepare your site correctly before pouring the concrete.
+Place temporary sun shades up to block any direct sunlight onto the concrete.
 Also, before you lay the concrete you should spray the ground with cold water.
-Whilst you are mixing the concrete make sure you use cold water.
+While you are mixing the concrete, make sure you use cold water.